adaptive-machine-learning/CapyMOA/docs/testing.md

 Use this type of test for tests that provide tutorials, documentation, and examples.
 They should be easy to read and understand.

-These test can be run just these tests with:
+Just these tests can be run with:
 ```bash
 invoke test.nb
 ```